tocchan/guildhall/sd3/assignments/a04/README.md

   - [ ] highwater and current count is displayed at end of graph

 ## Instrumented Profiler
-For points - must support at lesat the following methods;
+For points - must support at least the following methods;

 ```cpp
 bool ProfilerSystemInit();